Alluxio/alluxio/docs/en/advanced/Security.md

 from the Alluxio client user.
 With this feature, the Alluxio client examines the Hadoop client user, and then attempts to impersonate as that Hadoop client user.

-For example, a Hadoop appliction can be configured to run as the Hadoop client user `foo`, but the Alluxio client user is configured to be `yarn`.
+For example, a Hadoop application can be configured to run as the Hadoop client user `foo`, but the Alluxio client user is configured to be `yarn`.
 This means any data interactions will be attributed to user `yarn`.
 With client-side Hadoop impersonation, the Alluxio client will detect the Hadoop client user is `foo`, and then connect to Alluxio servers as user `yarn` impersonating as user `foo`.
 With this impersonation, the data interactions will be attributed to user ‘foo’.